techidaily/site-win11-tips/source/_posts/master-techniques-to-accelerate-steam-downloads-on-windows.md

 ## 1\.
 Check for Internet Issues

  Before blaming the Steam client, ensure your internet connection isn't slow and causing Steam to take longer than usual to download your games.
 Testing your connection speed is the best way to confirm that.
-You can test your connection on any[speed test website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+You can test your connection on any [speed test website](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .

- If your download speed is slower than usual, check out our article explaining[how to boost your internet speed](https://www.makeuseof.com/windows-11-increase-internet-speed/#:~:text=Disable%20the%20Metered%20Connection&text=It%20helps%20to%20save%20the,11%20to%20increase%20the%20speed.) .
+ If your download speed is slower than usual, check out our article explaining [how to boost your internet speed](https://www.makeuseof.com/windows-11-increase-internet-speed/#:~:text=Disable%20the%20Metered%20Connection&text=It%20helps%20to%20save%20the,11%20to%20increase%20the%20speed.) .
 If this helps get your internet speed back to normal, try downloading games on Steam again.
 If nothing seems to work, contact your internet service provider (ISP).

  If your internet works fine, and everything downloads at a good speed apart from Steam games, it's time to dive deeper into your system.